CSE232-MSU/CSE232/labs/lab10.md

 2. Run `git status`to confirm that git notices the presence of the project.cpp file.
 3. Run `git add example.cpp` (be sure to use the actual name for the file) and then `git commit -m "example added"` to add and commit your example file.

 Next you need to modify your  to demonstrate a new commit.

 1. Ensure your solution doesn't have redundant or repeated code.
 2. Ensure that the variable and function names are clear and correctly spelled.
 3. Ensure that you are using const and references everywhere possible to avoid unneeded work.
 4. Ensure that you have adequate comments for each function and explain complicated functionality.

-Once you have improved your solution (note, you may not receive credit if your pushed code is not well styled), you can add, commit, and push those changes to GitHub.
+Once you have improved your solution, you can add, commit, and push those changes to GitHub.

 ⭐ Show your TA the code and the git log in your local repository.